Do You Want Access To 700,000+ Presets & Templates?

 How Do I Fix Pixel Aspect Ratio Issues in DaVinci Resolve Lite 10?

 In DaVinci Resolve Lite 10, if you're facing issues with pixel aspect ratio options like "square" and "cinemascope," you may need to adjust the settings for your specific HD or 2K options.
-You can also refer to the manual or consult the Blackmagic Forum for specific guidance.

 How Can I Restore My Timeline to the Original Aspect Ratio in DaVinci Resolve 16?

 In DaVinci Resolve 16, if you've altered the aspect ratio and need to restore it, you can click the Tools button on the left-middle of your screenshot.
 If the Aspect Ratio/Display is still wrong, you can change the custom timeline resolution in Project Settings or use Shift-9.
-More details can be found on the Video Production Stack Exchange.